New York City Subway: Full and partial subway closures

 Since 2015, there have been several blizzard-related subway shutdowns.
 On January 26, 2015, another full closure was ordered by New York Governor Andrew Cuomo due to the January 2015 nor'easter, originally projected to leave New York City with 20 to 30 in of snow; this was the first shutdown in the system's history to be ordered due to snow.
 The next day, the subway system was partially reopened.
 Several residents criticized the decision to shut down the subway system due to snow, as the nor'easter dropped much less snow in the city than originally expected, totaling only 9.8 in in Central Park.
 For subsequent snowstorms, the MTA published a winter underground-only subway service plan.
 When this plan is in effect, all above-ground stations would be closed and all above-ground service suspended, except at 125th Street and Broadway, where trains would run above ground but skip the station.
 Underground service would remain operational, except at a small number of stations that would be closed because of their proximity to above-ground portions of the system.
 This plan was first used on January 23, 2016, during the January 2016 United States blizzard; it was also used on March 14, 2017, due to the March 2017 nor'easter.
 On August 4, 2020, service at above-ground stations was suspended due to the high wind gusts brought by Tropical Storm Isaias.
+As of 2026, the underground-only service pattern is no longer used during blizzards and snowstorms.

 Starting on May 6, 2020, as a result of the COVID-19 pandemic in New York City, stations were closed between 1:00 a.m. and 5:00 a.m. for cleaning and disinfecting.
 Nevertheless, over 500 trains continued running every 20 minutes between 1 a.m. and 5 a.m., carrying only transit workers and emergency personnel.
 The trains kept running because there was not enough space in the system to store all trains simultaneously, and also so that they could easily resume service upon the start of rush hour at 5 a.m.
 In February 2021, the overnight closures were shortened to between 2 and 4 a.m., and in May 2021, Cuomo announced that 24-hour service would resume on May 17.
 This was the longest shutdown in the subway's history.